-The Department of Molecular Physiology and Biophysics offers graduate study leading to the Master of Science and Doctor of Philosophy degrees.
-It participates in interdisciplinary graduate programs, including the Medical Scientist Training Program, a joint M.D./Ph.D. program offered by the Graduate College and the Carver College of Medicine, and it provides instruction in molecular physiology and biophysics for M.D., D.D.S., and other health professions students.
+The Department of Molecular Physiology and Biophysics participates in interdisciplinary graduate programs, including the Medical Scientist Training Program, a combined M.D./Ph.D. program offered by the Graduate College and the Carver College of Medicine, and it provides instruction in molecular physiology and biophysics for M.D., D.D.S., and other health professions students.
 The department also conducts a co-op exchange, a vigorous training program that gives undergraduate students the opportunity to develop as independent researchers in preparation for graduate studies.

 The department's principal research areas include cell biology, genetics, endocrinology, neuroscience, and membrane physiology and biophysics.
 The unifying theme is the understanding of signal transduction mechanisms involved in regulating function at the cellular and molecular levels.